KEY POINTS

 - Smaller scale: Tier 2 manufacturers have comparatively mid-to-small operations.

-- Reduced innovation: Manufacturers invest less money in R&D.
+- Reduced innovation: Manufacturers invest less money in research and development.

 - Less automation: Manufacturers may only partially use robotic processes.

-While many Tier 2 manufacturers have Tier 1 ambitions, they’re yet to meet the experience and scale criteria.
+While many Tier 2 manufacturers may be close to a Tier 1 level, they’re yet to meet the experience and scale criteria.

 - Least experience: Tier 3 manufacturers have operated for less than a year.